MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 ### Resolution

-This is a client side issue and in order to remediate please attempt the following steps:
+This is a client-side issue and in order to remediate it, please attempt the following steps:

 1. Try using another client/machine to download.